When it comes to renting vs buying in Toronto, 2021 may be the year to really look at your finances and weigh the pros and cons of renting vs buying.

 Remember, real estate is a long term investment and the longer you hold a property, the better the returns will be.
 Not to mention the ability to leverage your equity into building a real estate investment portfolio.
 But that’s a story for another day!

-We hope that this analysis of renting vs buying has been eye-opening.
+We hope that this analysis of renting vs buying has been eye-opening and will help you answer the big, “should I rent or buy” question for yourself and your own finances.
 For those of you who are ready to make an action plan to buy your first home in Toronto, we encourage you to book a call with us to discuss your unique situation and we’ll help you make the move from renting to buying.